AMENDED AND RESTATED BYLAWS

 Any member of CTXVOAD may nominate members and Chairs of Standing Committees.
 Nominations must be seconded to be accepted.

-Chairs of the Standing Committees shall serve as members of the Executive Committee; provided, however, that associate members shall have a voice but no vote.
+Chairs of the Standing Committees shall serve as members of the Executive Committee.

 The following shall be the Standing Committees of CTXVOAD: